MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kerberos.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to specify which DNS host names and which DNS suffixes are mapped to a Kerberos realm.

 If you enable this policy setting, you can view and change the list of DNS host names and DNS suffixes mapped to a Kerberos realm as defined by Group Policy.
 To view the list of mappings, enable the policy setting and then click the Show button.
 To add a mapping, enable the policy setting, note the syntax, and then click Show.
 In the Show Contents dialog box in the Value Name column, type a realm name.
 In the Value column, type the list of DNS host names and DNS suffixes using the appropriate syntax format.
 To remove a mapping from the list, click the mapping entry to be removed, and then press the DELETE key.
 To edit a mapping, remove the current entry from the list and add a new one with different parameters.